colettesnow/colettesnow.com/services.md

 WordPress is an open-source blogging and content management platform.
 It allows you to create and maintain everything from a small brochure site, a news or blog site, online store (eCommerce), corporate web presence or portfolio.

 I can customise WordPress to meet nearly any need, whether that includes an online store or photo gallery or just a simple content focused website.
-Every website I create will be accessible, standards compliant, social media and search engine friendly.
+Every website I create will be accessible, standards compliant, and social media and search engine friendly.

-If you're interested in using WordPress for your next and existing website, don't hesitate to get into [contact](/contact/).
+If you are interested in using WordPress for your next or existing website, do not hesitate to get into [contact](/contact/) and I will see through discussion with you how I can best meet your needs.
 I can also extend your existing WordPress website if you are already using the platform.

 ## Other Content Management System, Blog and Forum Customisation, Theme and Plugin Development